-Underrepresentation of women in entrepreneurship, economic leadership and the technology sector is recognised as a significant problem globally.
+Representation of women in entrepreneurship, economic leadership and the technology sector

-Women constitute 52% of the total European population but only 34.4% of the EU self-employed and 30% of start-up entrepreneurs.
+Women constitute 51% of the total European population.
+While the female employment rate has increased to 67.3%, just 34.4% of the self-employed are women, 31% of those working as start-up entrepreneurs.
+Only 14.8% of start-up founders are female.
 Women are the largest untapped entrepreneurial and leadership potential in Europe.
-Only 5-15% of high-tech business is owned by women.

 Although women are often early adopters of new technology, they are rarely at their inception.
 If technological developments are almost entirely conducted by men, then half of society is not represented in the development process.
 It is also widely admitted that a more diverse ecosystem leads to better products and services, grants access to new and different experiences, and significantly improves the work environment and company and talent productivity.